 This course will focus on identification of stuttering during the preschool years and how it differs from normal disfluencies in children 2-5 years of age.
 The focus will be on the role of the SLP in helping parents minimize their child's disfluencies.
 Different home environments will be discussed in their relation to stuttering as well as the impact that various events have on a young child's speech.
 The presentation will conclude with discussion of when to recommend fluency therapy, what should be in place for therapy to succeed, viewpoints and questions a SLP may encounter, and appropriate responses to these questions.
-Offered for 0.2 ASHA CEUs – 2 contact hours.
 This course focuses on home environments that result in more fluent communication.
 Please also see the follow-up course #e178 which focuses on direct therapy methods for the treatment of stuttering in the preschool population.
+Offered for 0.2 ASHA CEUs – 2.0 contact hours.

 Course Run Time: 2:02:06